pfrazee/local/docs/apps/dom_behaviors.md

 </form>
 ```

 Again, this behaves like [the Knockout example it emulates](http://knockoutjs.com/examples/clickCounter.html).
-Its process is familiar: when a button is clicked, a POST or RESET is sent to the server, and it responds with updated HTML which replaces the entire form.
+It behaves like typical forms: when a button is clicked, a POST (or RESET, depending on the button) is sent to the server, and it responds with updated HTML which replaces the entire form.

 ## Further Topics